artsy/relay-workshop/src/exercises/00-Relay-Compiler/README.md

 The remaining exercises are configured to automatically run Relay compilation when you make changes.
 You won't need to run it manually anymore.

+Note: if you get an error when starting watch mode that you need `watchman` installed, install it with `brew install watchman` and retry.

 ## Resources

 The [Thinking In Relay](https://relay.dev/docs/v10.1.3/thinking-in-relay) doc is a great resource for understanding how Relay efficiently renders data from a GraphQL endpoint.